konaraddio/interview-prep/README.md

-# interview-preparation
+# interview-prep

-## The Plan

-1. Become familiar with the fundamentals
-2. Read Cracking the Coding Interview
-3. Solve Leetcode questions while reading Competitive Programmer's Handbook
+Preparing for interviews

 ## Getting Started

 1. Install Node.js (if not already installed)
-2.  `cd interview-preparation`
+2.  `cd interview-prep/`
-3.  `npm install` to install all dependencies
+3.  `npm i` to install all dependencies
 4.  `npm t` to run all tests
 5.  `npm t -- specific_file_or_folder` to run tests for a specific file or folder

+Using TypeScript and Jest

+## The Plan

+- [ ] Become familiar with common data structures and algorithms
+- [ ] Go through _Cracking the Coding Interview_
+- [ ] Solve Leetcode questions and consider reading _Competitive Programmer's Handbook_

 ## Resources